Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 New Revenue Streams Through Payment Monetization

 By facilitating payments directly, you can capture a portion of each transaction’s processing fees.
-That may sound minor, but at scale, even a small take rate can translate into meaningful revenue.
+That may sound minor, but at scale, even a small take rate translates into meaningful revenue.

 Better Control Over the Customer Experience

-It also gives you richer data about customer behavior, which can inform product design and help personalize future services.
+You also gain richer data about customer behavior, which can inform product design and help personalize future services.

 Streamlined Onboarding and Reduced Friction

-When done well, payment onboarding can feel like a natural extension of signing up for your app.
-It’s a subtle but powerful way to boost activation rates and early retention.
+When done well, payment onboarding feels like a natural extension of signing up for your app, a subtle but powerful way to boost activation rates and early retention.

 Competitive Differentiation and Stickier Retention